 Hundreds of these magnificent and iconic Baobab trees can be found throughout the Makuleke region.
 Baobab’s trunks have been known to grow to a diameter over 40 feet, some are thought to be well over 1000 years in age.
 If you want to learn more about this incredible tree take our EcoTraining Quiz and test your knowledge.

 Students are usually accommodated two per tent.
 The Makuleke Camp tents are very comfortable, they are elevated on wooden platforms and each has its own bathroom facility.
 The tents are set in a semi-circle, facing outwards to give each room the best view possible.
 There are also pathways in between the tents that are used by a variety of animals, including a couple of resident bull elephants.

 The beds are comfortable and are supplied with a pillow and duvet.
 Students are encouraged to bring pillows and a sleeping bag for when the weather becomes cooler and trust us it does get cooler.

-Usually, after a long day filled with activities in the bush, students get to either walk back or drive back to camp as the sunsets.
-It is at this time where they get the opportunity to wind down, grab a well-served shower and a cool drink.
+Usually, after a long day filled with activities in the bush, students get to either walk back or drive back to camp as the sun sets.
+It is at this time that they get the opportunity to wind down, and grab a well-served shower and a cool drink.

 If you would like to find out more about what each camp offers, please email [email protected]